 Experimental or occasional courses taught by visiting professors or permanent faculty.
 Courses under this rubric will vary year to year.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
-(Not offered 2017-18). .5 to 1 unit PC122 Cosmology and Place in the American Southwest This FYE Seminar introduces students to the foundations of Anthropology and Cultural Astronomy by exploring how groups in the American Southwest imbued the landscape and sky with memories, meanings, and other lived experiences.
+(Not offered 2018-19). .5 to 1 unit PC122 Cosmology and Place in the American Southwest This FYE Seminar introduces students to the foundations of Anthropology and Cultural Astronomy by exploring how groups in the American Southwest imbued the landscape and sky with memories, meanings, and other lived experiences.
 Students will explore how the Ancient peoples of this region developed complex societies, constructed monumental buildings, and positioned structures and features to engage with the natural world.
 May meet either the Critical Perspectives: Global Cultures or Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
-(Not offered 2017-18).
+(Not offered 2018-19).
 2 units PC123 Scientific Revolutions: The Copernican Revolution Planetary astronomy from the Greeks to the age of Newton.
 This course is a blend of history and science, and it explores the role of planetary astronomy in the development of Western thought.
 Readings from Aristotle, Ptolemy, Copernicus, Galileo, Kepler, and Newton.
 Astronomical observations and laboratory work.
 (Satisfies the laboratory/field requirement for natural sciences.)
-May meet either the Critical Perspectives: Scientific Investigation of the Natural World or The West in Time requirement.
+Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
-1 unit - Burns PC124 Scientific Revolutions: Relativity This course examines 19th and 20th-century modifications of Newtonian ideas of space, time and interactions.
+1 unit - Hilt PC124 Scientific Revolutions: Relativity This course examines 19th and 20th-century modifications of Newtonian ideas of space, time and interactions.
 We focus on the concepts and consequences of the theory of relativity: length contraction, time dilation, the relativity of simultaneity, the equivalence of mass and energy, new approaches to gravitation, and black holes.
 We also explore the impact of relativity outside science.
 Readings from Einstein, Minkowski, Holton, Kuhn and others.
-May meet either the Critical Perspectives: Scientific Investigation of the Natural World or The West in Time requirement.
+Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
 Prerequisite: Physics 123.